bseth99/css-spinner/README.md

-css-spinner
+CSS3-only Animated Spinner
 ===========

-A CSS3-only Animated Spinner.
 Includes Sass/Compass partial to generate spinners with different options.

 You can download the basic spinner CSS from the css directory (css-spinner.css).